poetapp/poet-js/README.md

 Use `getClaimSigner()` to create a `ClaimSigner` to sign and verify your claims.
 Once you have your claimSigner, the main function you'll be using is `createClaim`:

 ### Example 1: createClaim for Work Claims <!-- TODO: link to glossary -->
-The Po.et network uses [multihash](https://github.com/multiformats/multihash) to compare the hash against the content.

 ```typescript
 import { Claim, getClaimSigner, ClaimType } from '@po.et/poet-js'